firebase/FirebaseUI-Android/README.md

 ## Deployment

-### To get the build server ready to build/deploy FirebaseUI-Android
+### To get the build server ready to build FirebaseUI-Android

 * Install a JDK (if it's not installed yet):
 * `sudo apt-get install default-jdk`